How to Grow Giant Pumpkins

 When the vines flower, you can hand pollinate or leave it up to the bees and other pollinating insects.
 Pollinate using male flowers from the same vine (self-pollination) or male flowers from a different vine or variety (cross pollination).
-To hand pollinate, choose a male flower (straight stem, no bulge), strip the petals away and apply the pollen by gently rubbing the stamen on the stigma of the female flower.
+To hand pollinate, choose a male flower (straight stem, no bulge) and strip the petals away to expose the stamen and pollen.
+Apply the pollen by gently rubbing the stamen on the stigma of a female flower.
 Female flowers are easily identified by the tiny pumpkin that is growing behind the flower.
 You can also hand pollinate using an artist’s brush.

 Measure Your Pumpkins